 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name, our goal is to help you stay on the road to success.
+Whether you need a registered agent service or are looking to register a domain name, our goal is to help you stay on the road to success.
 Check out our services and contact us today to see how we can help you grow your company.

 The initial filing fee is $99.
 If you need expedited service, you may pay between $100 to $300 more.
 Filings can be submitted online at www.OhioBusinessCentral.gov or mailed to the Secretary of State at the address on the form.
 Paper applications must be submitted with a check or money order.
 Credit cards are accepted online.